 Mr Dabwido spoke to Johnny Blades and began by justifying his directive to local media that if any politician wants to be interviewed, it must go through him first.

 SPRENT DABWIDO: So I am not banning media, as [in] they cannot talk to politicians, but before airing that I'll see.
-Because in the past, for so many years, politicians have used the Nauru government media to promote themselves during elections.
+Because in the past, for so many years, politicians have used the nauru government media to promote themselves during elections.
 They're using government resources to get an advantage [over] other, let's say, new candidates in each district, in each constituency.
 So I thought that's a bit unfair on the new potential members of parliament at the coming election if the ministers or the current MPs do get an advantage of always promoting themselves on the media.
-And I think other members want to have fame [and] then I probably should context what they're trying to say in the media 'cause otherwise it'll be going back to the good old days where they promote themselves and they put down up and coming members.
+And I think other members want to have fame then I probably should text and context or what they're trying to say in the media 'cause otherwise it'll be going back to the good old days where they promote themselves and they put down up and coming members.
 So it's really a ban on politicians using the media for any political reason.

 JOHNNY BLADES: Now, you've declared this state of emergency ahead of the election, and I suppose there is some concern that, because that gives your caretaker government access to treasury funds, in fact, you might use those funds to in some way give yourself a boost in the election, an advantage.